 California Senate Bill (SB) 734 imposed a training expenditure requirement on local Workforce Development Boards carrying out WIOA funded programs that allowed a portion of the minimum training expenditure requirement may be met by applying specific leveraged resources used for training services.
-In 2017 the Governor signed into law Assembly Bill (AB) 1149, which expanded the types of services to which leveraged funds may be applied to include Supportive Services for those in training and expanded the sources of leveraged funds that may be applied.
-A portion of the minimum training expenditure requirement (an amount of up to 14 percent of the adult and dislocated worker formula fund allocation) may be met by applying designated leveraged resources (as defined in this policy) used for training services.
-(See Training Expenditure Requirement Policy for additional information on training expenditure requirements related to SB 734 and AB 1149).

-On January 31, 2019, the State of California Employment Development Department (EDD) issued Directive WSD 18-10 incorporating the modifications AB 1149 made to SB 734 requirements.
-Attached to that Directive was a Summary of Training Leveraged

-Resources form (Attachment 2) to capture the leveraged training resources.
+In 2017 the Governor signed into law Assembly Bill (AB) 1149, which expanded the types of services to which leveraged funds may be applied to include Supportive Services for those in training, and expanded the sources of leveraged funds that may be applied(See Training Expenditure Requirement Policy for additional information on training expenditure requirements related to SB 734 and AB 1149) On January 31, 2019, the State of California Employment Development Department (EDD) issued Directive WSD 18-10 incorporating the modifications AB 1149 made to SB 734 requirements.
+Attached to that Directive was a Summary of Training Leveraged Resources form (Attachment 2) to capture the leveraged training resources.
 The Summary of Training Leverage Resources form listed the twelve categories that EDD will accept EWDD has modified that form for use by WSC contractors to report training leveraged resources.
+EWDD issued Directive 20-13 on January 24, 2020, detailing the reporting requirements for both training leveraged resources, as well as those that do not count towards the training requirement.
+The Directive contained three forms; Match Funds form Employer Paid Portion of On-the-Job Training, Summary of Training Leveraged Resources Form, and an internal EWDD form to capture all other leveraged resources.

 At the start of each fiscal year, which runs from July 1 through June 30, agencies are required to submit a Budget/Expenditure Plan that lists all planned leveraged resources separated by Cost Category.
 The total amount of leveraged resources (training and general) each WSC operator must report is determined by their response to the most recent Request for Proposals (RFP).
-EWDD requires all YouthSource operators to report \$400,000 in leveraged resources.
+EWDD requires all YouthSource operators to report \$200,000 in leveraged resources.
 Adult Non-Training Leverage Resources and Youth Leveraged Resources may include those Personnel Costs, Other Costs (facility, materials, copiers etc.), Participant Related Costs (including supportive services and those forms of adult training that do not meet SB 734 and AB 1149 requirements), Subcontractor Costs, Furniture and Equipment Costs, and Indirect Costs that are not paid for with WIOA formula funds.